canonical/checkbox/checkbox-ng/docs/manpages/plainbox-test-plan-units.rst

 Description
 ===========

-The template unit is an evolution of the Plainbox whitelist concept, that is, a facility that describes a sequence of job definitions that should be executed together.
+The test plan unit is an evolution of the Plainbox whitelist concept, that is, a facility that describes a sequence of job definitions that should be executed together.

 As in whitelists, jobs definitions are _selected_ by either listing their identifier or a regular expression that matches their identifier.
 Selected